alsalafiyyah/alsalafiyyah.github.io/_pages/masail-jahiliyyah.md

 And He has forbidden us from splitting up into sects in the Religion: **“And hold frmly onto the Rope of Allah, all of you together, and be not divided.”** (Aal-'Imran [3]: 103).

 **[3]** They held the acts of opposing the fgure of authority and failing to comply with him as being something virtuous.
 And they saw the acts of hearing and obeying as being humiliating and degrading.
-So the Messenger of Allah (Muhammad, peace be upon him) opposed them and commanded that patience be observed when facing the oppression of the rulers.
+So the Messenger of Allah ﷺ opposed them and commanded that patience be observed when facing the oppression of the rulers.
 And he commanded with hearing and obeying them, as well as advising (them).
-And he (peace be upon him) spoke extensively in regards to that and he constantly brought it up and repeated it.
+And he (ﷺ) spoke extensively in regards to that and he constantly brought it up and repeated it.

-These (first) three aspects (of the Days of Ignorance) have been gathered together in what has been related on the Messenger of Allah (Muhammad, peace be upon him) in Sahihayn (the two Sahih i.e., Bukhari & Muslim), that he said: **“Indeed, Allah is pleased with three things for you: That you not worship (anything else) except Allah and that you not associate anything with Him; that all of you, together, hold tightly onto the Rope of Allah and not be divided into groups, and; that you mutually advise he whom Allah has given authority over your affairs.”** There did not occur any defects in the religious and worldly affairs of mankind, except that it was due to a violation of these (first) three aspects, or one of them.
+These (first) three aspects (of the Days of Ignorance) have been gathered together in what has been related on the Messenger of Allah ﷺ in Sahihayn (the two Sahih i.e., Bukhari & Muslim), that he said: **“Indeed, Allah is pleased with three things for you: That you not worship (anything else) except Allah and that you not associate anything with Him; that all of you, together, hold tightly onto the Rope of Allah and not be divided into groups, and; that you mutually advise he whom Allah has given authority over your affairs.”** There did not occur any defects in the religious and worldly affairs of mankind, except that it was due to a violation of these (first) three aspects, or one of them.

 **[4]** Their religion was built upon certain principles, the greatest of which was taqlid (blind following).